-Ragdoll Fanciers Worldwide provides a good example of the different patterns and colors as well.
+Ragdoll Fanciers Worldwide also provides an excellent example of the different patterns and colors.
 Please check out the Ragdoll Fanciers Worldwide Website as well.

 According to the Cat Fanciers’ Association (CFA), here is what these patterns and variations look like:

 The body of the chocolate point Ragdoll cat is ivory in color, which can shade gradually into a lighter color toward the cat’s stomach and chest.
 Its points are a milk-chocolate-like color in a warm tone.

 The eyes are blue, and the nose leather and paw pads are cinnamon-pink.